-Servitors are artificial spirits that are made by the practitioner, and are used to complete tasks, or goals set by the practitioner to help him or her in their life, or magickal practice.
+Servitors are artificial entities that are made by the practitioner, and are used to complete tasks, or goals set by the practitioner to help him or her in their life, or magickal practice.
 Before you jump right into creating a servitor there are things you must plan out beforehand.
 Here are the things you’re going to need to think about before building your very own servitor:

 Every servitor has a purpose, and it’s your job to pick your purpose for your servitor.
 A purpose can be anything.
 You could want your servitor to protect you, or your family.
 You could want your servitor to help you pass a test.
 You could have your servitor torture people in their dreams… You know whatever you want.
 It is important to give your servitor a purpose.
 So take time to think of things you would like your servitor to do for you, once you have your purpose feel free to move on to the next step.